 My approach to pretty much any question of state policy is to treat corporate/state power as a single nexus and view the proposal in a dialectical context with the aim of reducing the total burden of experienced coercion from the average person’s perspective.
 If antitrust achieves this, that’s great.
 If abolishing IP laws achieves it, that’s great.
 The goal is to reduce the levels of felt coerciveness for the system as a whole, including both its nominally “government” and “private” components.
 If that’s achieved by the state imposing secondary restrictions on the abuse of privilege it has previously conferred on state monopolies, so be it – although my first preference is to remove the primary grant of privilege.

 In essence, though removing the means by which monopolies maintain their power—whether through intellectual property or the entire state itself— surely should be the long-term goal, it is a matter of context whether antitrust laws should be supported by anarchists.
-We must look at the history, economics, and particular situation of any proposed antitrust action—in particular the aforementioned Hayekian contradictions (and ideological conflicts) within the state itself—and base our strategic consideration upon that.
-Personally, I find it difficult to answer the question of whether or not anarchists should support certain antitrust laws considering the various dangers and seeming paradoxes involved, but I believe it is at least possible to use precise and specific antitrust law in favor of anarchist ends.
-And furthermore, once a monopoly—which in all likelihood was created and maintained by the state—has been broken up, I would push further that they should be subject to what Murray Rothbard (during his time allied with the left) calls “homesteading confiscation,” whereby those organizations supported by the state should be given to the workers themselves.
-As he writes of the 1952 and onward de-socializing of communist Yugoslovia:
+Perhaps then, we must look at the history, economics, and particular situation of any proposed antitrust action—in particular the aforementioned Hayekian contradictions (and ideological conflicts) within the state itself—and base our strategic consideration upon that.

 The nationalized plants in the “public” sector have all been transferred in virtual ownership to the specific workers who work in the particular plants, thus making them producers’ coops, and moving rapidly in the direction of individual shares of virtual ownership to the individual worker.
 What other practicable route toward destatization could there be?
 The principle in the Communist countries should be: land to the peasants and the factories to the workers, thereby getting the property out of the hands of the State and into private, homesteading hands.